JIT Learning Modules

 > Start Module

 An effective carcass composting pile supplies oxygen and water to microbes that break down carcass tissue.
-This module teaches how a compost pile works, helps you understand how things can go wrong, and how to fix struggling piles.
+This module teaches you how a compost pile works, helps you understand how things can go wrong, and how to fix struggling piles.

 > Start Module